 If you or your child sustained injuries, or your child or loved one died due to an error or negligence during the birth process, contact The Fitzgerald Law Firm.

 Navigating negligence in the medical field can be overwhelming.
 The lawyers at the Fitzgerald Law Firm have over forty years of experience assisting clients in winning verdicts and settlements.
 Every birth injury has a unique set of circumstances that require expert analysis and attention to detail.

 It is imperative to speak to a knowledgeable attorney as soon as possible following the discovery of the injury to review your case and understand the next possible steps.
 If you have a potential lawsuit, there is a progression of requirements that our team can help you understand.

 What is the Statute of Limitations in a Birth Injury Case?

 It can take months or years for birth injuries to surface due to child development, generally speaking.
 The Wyoming Statute of Limitations allows parents or guardians until the child’s twentieth birthday to file a birth injury lawsuit.
 Parental claims, which would fall under a medical malpractice suit, have a statute of limitations of up to two years from the incident or within a reasonable time of discovery of the injury.
 Common Birth Injuries Include:

 What Types of Damages Can be Claimed?

 Birth injuries can cause a lifetime of difficulties and financial burdens for families.
 Our team of experienced birth injury attorneys can help you understand which damages your case is eligible for and how to receive what your family needs to begin rebuilding your lives.
 Each state has different limits in place for different types of claims.
-In Wyoming, there is no cap on the number of damages a plaintiff can seek in a birth injury case.
+In Wyoming, there is no cap on the number of damages a plaintiff can seek in a birth injury case except claims against government hospitals or other health care providers.
 Possible damages that can be claimed in a birth injury case include:

 - Past, present or future medical bills